 National AI Strategies for Inclusive & Sustainable Development

-In 2020-2022, TFS is supporting the development of 3 National AI Strategies in Africa with key public sector Ministries, GIZ, and Smart Africa: Rwanda’s National AI Policy, Tunisia’s National AI Strategy and Ghana’s National AI Strategy.
+From 2020 to 2022, TFS supported the development of 3 National AI Strategies with key public sector Ministries, GIZ, and Smart Africa: Rwanda’s National AI Policy, Tunisia’s National AI Strategy and Ghana’s National AI Strategy.
 Based on extensive local stakeholder consultations, outputs are tailored AI governance documents and frameworks, including policies, implementation plans, SWOT analyses of local AI ecosystems, AI ethical guidelines, and recommendations for the establishment of program offices to drive implementation.
-The projects are capacity-building to support countries’ efforts to harness AI responsibly to achieve national objectives and inclusive and sustainable development goals.
+The projects support countries’ efforts to harness AI responsibly to achieve national objectives and inclusive and sustainable development goals.

 AI and digital technologies offer developing countries significant opportunities and risks in a ‘more to gain, more to lose’ paradigm: AI can be harnessed to accelerate industrial and technological sectors, but also has the capacity to exacerbate existing social and economic inequalities.
 Our work helps build frameworks of ‘enabling’ policies and practical implementation roadmaps for emerging and developing countries to utilize artificial intelligence for their development objectives while mitigating important risks.